jwhitt3r/Java-In-Depth/java-in-depth/src/main/java/foundationsofjava/oop/notes.md

     - I loose focus easily when the material is very boring and dry.
 It maybe worth copying the text into a nicer format than the glaring website format.
 In addition, it could be nicer to increase the font size when reading to put less strain on the eyeballs

 - **Questions:**
-    - Would further reading on object oritentated design be something I should in if there is time within the 24 weeks?
+    - Would further reading on object orientated design be something I should in if there is time within the 24 weeks?

-## Review

-- **Review Date:**
-    - Check in on: 08/02/2024